revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-90.Kein is asking what is `exec()` and `eval()` in python how will you explain this to him?
+90. Kein asks about `exec()` and `eval()` in python.
+How will you explain this to him?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python the `exec()` function executes the specified Python code.
+- In python, the `exec()` function executes the specified Python code.
 The `exec()` function accepts large blocks of code.
-- In python the `eval()` function which only accepts a single expression.
+- In python, the `eval()` function only accepts a single expression.

 </details>

 ---

-91.Can you explain to me what is the Metaclassess in python?
+91. Can you explain to me what is the Metaclasses in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- A metaclass in Python is a class of a class that defines how a class behaves. a class is itself AN instance of a metaclass. a class in Python defines how the instance of the class can behave.
+- A metaclass in Python is a class of a class that defines how a class behaves.
+A class in itself is an instance of a metaclass.
+A class in Python defines how the instance of the class can behave.
 To grasp metaclasses well, one has to have prior experience working with Python classes.

 </details>

 ---

-92.The senior developer is asking his junior developer to explain what is `swapcase()` function in python how he will explain this to him?
+92. The senior developer asks his junior developer to explain the `swapcase()` function in python.
+How would he explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `swapcase()` is a string’s function
+- In python, `swapcase()` is a string’s function
 - It converts all the uppercase characters into lowercase and vice versa.

 </details>

 ---

-93.Can you explain to your junior Why would you use NumPy arrays instead of lists in Python?
+93. Can you explain to your junior why would you use NumPy arrays instead of lists in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 -NumPy arrays are providing users with three main advantages as below:
    - It consumes a lot less memory, thereby making the code more efficient.
    - It executes faster and does not add heavy processing to the runtime.
    - NumPy has a highly readable syntax, making it easy and convenient for programmers.